Submission Deadline: Friday, November 3, 2023 by 5PM

-A descriptive title, suitable for publication on our public web site.
+1. Descriptive project title - suitable for publication on our public web site.

 The applicant will serve as PI and will be responsible for communications, the budget, and all reports.
 The PI must be a member of the faculty at the level of Associate Professor or Professor.
-A minimum of two other members of the tenure track faculty who will have substantive and ongoing commitments to the program must be identified as co-PI’s.
+A minimum of two other members of the tenure track faculty who will have substantive and ongoing commitments to the program must be identified as co-PIs.
 Others who will contribute in important ways should be listed as well.

-Conflict of Interest statement
+4. Conflict of Interest Statement

 Body of Proposal

 In tabular form, provide an initial budget showing amounts that the team plans to allocate to graduate student stipends and other personnel including employee benefits, supplies, materials, small equipment, equipment use charges, and travel.
 Include direct costs only; do not include indirect costs in the budget.
 If the total direct costs exceed the amount requested, identify sources of co-funding and attach letters of commitment as applicable.
-The total amount requested, not including any cost sharing, may be up to $100,000.
+The total amount requested, not including any cost sharing, may be up to $250,000.

-A listing of all internal Lehigh grants and external grants completed within the past two years, currently active, and currently pending.
+3. Grant Activity: A listing of all internal Lehigh grants and external grants completed within the past two years, currently active, and currently pending.
 In any case in which a non-specialist might perceive the Accelerator application to support work already funded by the completed, pending or current grant, provide a brief explanation of how the work and its goals are different.

-Short-form biographical sketches for each of the faculty members involved in the project.
+4. Biosketches: - Short-form biographical sketches for each of the faculty members involved in the project.
 You may use the form prescribed by any federal agency or a listing, not to exceed two pages, of educational preparation, research activity and relevant publications, presentations, etc.